Find key documents underpinning the work of South Lanarkshire Health and Social Care Partnership in the relevant links below. These documents include:

 South Lanarkshire Integration Joint Board Annual Reports

-The South Lanarkshire IJB Annual Accounts 2017/18 provide an overview of the key outcomes relating to the objectives and the strategy of the IJB.
-It considers our financial performance for the year ended 31 March 2018 and provides an indication of the issues and risks which may impact upon our finances in the future.
+South Lanarkshire Integrated Joint Board Annual Accounts provide an overview of the key outcomes relating to the objectives of the IJB.
+It considers our financial performance for the year ended 31 March each year and provides an indication of the issues and risks which may impact upon our finances in the future.

 South Lanarkshire Participation and Engagement Strategy